 Tristan Rogers death: Longtime ‘General Hospital’ star dies at 79 after cancer battle

-Rogers had been battling lung cancer, although his manager said he was never a smoker
+Actor Tristan Rogers had been battling lung cancer and his manager said he was never a smoker

 Longtime “General Hospital” star Tristan Rogers has died at the age of 79 after a battle with lung cancer.